The Gita Project (TGP)

 The Gita Project Methodology

-As part of this effort, TGP will systematically study each Gita verse using the methodology described below.
-And, it will use software tools to map connections (Sanskrit words and their different meanings, topics covered in verses, the verses themselves, and areas of contemporary interest).
-Software is thus to be used to uncover connections and insights that would otherwise be difficult to see.
+As part of this effort, TGP (The Gita Project) systematically studies each Gita verse using the methodology described below.
+TGP uses software tools to map connections (Sanskrit words and their different meanings, topics covered in verses, the verses themselves, and areas of contemporary interest).
+Software is used to uncover connections and insights that would otherwise be difficult to see.

 Here are the steps followed to understand each verse of Gita: